src-bin/substrate-docs/access/aws-cli-profiles.md

 aws sts get-caller-identity --profile whatever-you-want-to-call-it
 ```

-This is considerably shorter than `substrate assume-role -format json -quiet -domain <domain> -environment <environment> -quality <quality> aws sts get-caller-identity` but the profile is local to your machine and not shared amongst your teammates the way domains, environments, and qualities are which makes collaboration harder.
+This is considerably shorter than `substrate assume-role --format json --quiet --domain <domain> --environment <environment> --quality <quality> aws sts get-caller-identity` but the profile is local to your machine and not shared amongst your teammates the way domains, environments, and qualities are which makes collaboration harder.
 Nonetheless, profiles are a part of the AWS CLI and SDK that Substrate supports so use whichever tool suits you in every situation — there's no need to commit to one exclusively.
 You can even check out [Granted](https://granted.dev/) to navigate the profiles you configure in `~/.aws/config`.